Pathlight Technology

 Pathlight Technology was a pioneer in the field of Storage Area Networks.
 Based in Ithaca, NY, Pathlight was formed in 1994 as a spin-out from Ironics, a manufacturer of VME computer, IO and memory boards.

 Pathlight was involved in the development of Serial Storage Architecture products, and in Fibre Channel products.

 Pathlight merged with ADIC in 2001.

+History

+Pathlight Technologies was founded by Said Rahmani in 1994.

+Between 1997 and 2000, Rand Capital participated in four rounds of investments in Pathlight Technology.

+ADIC acquired Pathlight in January 2001 for a reported $265 million.
+Said Rahmani became VP of R&D at ADIC after the acquisition.